ajpienaar/PDFInvoiceWoocommerce/README.md

 # How to Install "PDF Invoice Generator for WooCommerce" Plugin

+## NB!
+Download the repository as a ZIP or clone and ZIP

 ## Minimum Requirements

 * WooCommerce 3.0 or later
 * WordPress 3.5 or later
 * Requires PHP 7.1 tested upto 5.4

+## Download the repository as a ZIP or clone and ZIP

 ## Automatic Installation